Conference 24 Contributors

 Ian Chalk headshotIan Chalk, Ian Chalk Architects

 For over a decade, Ian has led an award-winning studio focused on adaptive re-use of theatres and heritage buildings.
-He is a member of the Theatres Trust Specialist Advisor Panel and a Tutor at Cardiff University.
+He is a member of the Theatres Trust Specialist Advisor Panel and a Tutor at The Welsh School of Architecture.
 Current projects include an ambitious refurbishment of the Grade II listed Cambridge Arts Theatre, and a sensitive redevelopment of the iconic Art Deco Troxy in London.
 The studio’s in-depth understanding of performance spaces allows them to create resilience through flexible layouts supporting a variety of performances, improve experience for theatre companies and audiences, cultivate community relevance and make sensitive interventions which preserve the legacy of heritage theatres.

 Colin Cobb headshotColin Cobb, Partner, Feilden Clegg Bradley Studios